faeboli/Lcnc/Readme.md

 - you can load a configuration ini file with the menu "open" option
 - you can edit the peripheral lists and pin assignments
-- you can save the configuration with the menu "save" option
+- you can save the configuration in an ini file with the menu "save" option
+- if you dont have an initial ini file the save option will create one from scratch
 - once done the menu option "generate" will start the firmware generation

 ![Gui_2](support_files/images/Gui_2.png)

 # editing the .ini configuration file
-- the configuration is stored and retrieved in an human readable .ini file
+- the configuration is stored to and retrieved from an human readable and editable .ini file
-- as stating point, an initial configuration file can be created from default configuration with the command ./Lcnc --saveconf=filename.ini
+- as stating point and initial template, a configuration file can be created from default configuration with the command ./Lcnc.py --saveconf=filename.ini
 - this is useful also in case the configuration file is broken and you want to start from scratch
 - filename.ini will be created with default configuration parameters
 - you can edit this file and use it as starting point for your own configuration
-- once edited you can build the configuration stored in the ini file with the command: ./Lcnc --loadconf=filename.ini --build
+- once edited you can build the configuration stored in the ini file with the command: ./Lcnc.py --loadconf=filename.ini --build

 # editing the configuration dictionary in .py
 - edit Lcnc.py modifying what is between  "Devices configuration start"  and  "Devices configuration end" in python file.
 This part of the firmware script file contains the list of the peripherals you want to include in the build, and the board pins assigned to each.
 The default driver contains a basic example with several inputs, outputs, pwm generators encoders, step generators.
-- once edited the internal dictionary, if you want to change the board type, port, mac address ecc you will use the command line options
+- once edited the internal dictionary, if you want to change the board type, port, mac address ecc you need to use the command line options
 - execute Lcnc.py:
   the command used to execute the firmware generation will accept arguments that will define the particular board to be used as target, and the ip address to assign to the board.